-The National Student Survey results continue to be excellent, with the College receiving an overall positivity measure of 96% regarding the Teaching, 11% above the sector average, and 97% with respect to Assessment and Feedback, 13% above sector average.
+The National Student Survey results continue to be excellent, with the College receiving an overall positivity measure of 96% regarding the teaching, 11% above the sector average, and 97% with respect to assessment and feedback, 13% above sector average.

-With respect to the most recent Graduate Outcomes Survey results, 50% of students who completed the survey are considered to have "Graduate Outcome".
+With respect to the most recent Graduate Outcomes Survey results, 69% of students who completed the survey are considered to have "Graduate Outcome" compared with 50% previously.